 Located in Delhi, India, Humayun's Tomb is reminiscent of the great Mughal Emperor Humayun.
-Asia’s first garden-tomb, it was built on the orders of Humayun’s wife, Empress Bega Begum.
+Asia’s first garden-tomb was built on the orders of Humayun’s wife, Empress Bega Begum.
 Conceptualized by Mirak Mirza Ghiyas, the tomb was built in approx. 8 years, between 1564 and 1572.

 Humayun’s Tomb is a fine and perfect specimen of Persian architecture and says a lot about the Mughal Era as well as its art and architecture.
 This famous tourist spot in Delhi is visited by locals and tourists, alike, for its magnificence and a heart-touching story that led to its construction.